purvammm/Purvam-Portfolio/README.md

-# Purvam Prajapati - Portfolio Website
+# Modern Portfolio Website

-A modern, responsive portfolio website showcasing my journey as a Computer Science Engineer, AI/ML Researcher, and Full-Stack Developer.
-Built with Next.js, featuring smooth animations, interactive components, and optimized performance.
+A modern, responsive portfolio website built with Next.js, featuring smooth animations, interactive components, and optimized performance.
+Perfect for showcasing your professional journey and projects.

-## 🚀 Live Demo

-Visit the live portfolio: [Portfolio Website](https://purvam-portfolio.pages.dev)

 ## ✨ Features